sergitkeshelashvili/sql_logistic_project/README.md

 📈 Example Queries

- 📊 Count customers and suppliers by city/region.
+ 📊 Count customers and suppliers by city/region
- 📊 Analyze vehicle performance and maintenance metrics.
- 📊 Evaluate driver performance based on successful shipments.
- 📊 Forecast seasonal demand and calculate month-over-month sales changes.
- 📊 Optimize routes by analyzing cost per kilometer and profitability.
+ 📊 Analyze vehicle performance and maintenance metrics 📊 Evaluate driver performance based on successful shipments 📊 Forecast seasonal demand and calculate month-over-month sales changes 📊 Optimize routes by analyzing cost per kilometer and profitability

 📚 Technologies Used

-🪙 PostgreSQL: For database creation and management.
+🪙 PostgreSQL: For database creation and management
-🪙 SQL: For schema design, data population, and analysis.
-🪙 Star Schema: For efficient data organization and querying.
+🪙 SQL: For schema design, data population, and analysis 🪙 Star Schema: For efficient data organization and querying